jean72human/jean72human.github.io/_posts/2021-03-01-cassava-disease-classification.md

 ## First experiment

 Our first try used the starter notebook provided to us.
 We used a pretrained SEResNext 50 trained on 80% of the data.
-The augmentation used were vertical and horizontal flips.
+The augmentations used were vertical and horizontal flips.
 The model was trained for 12 epochs.
 The optimizer used was an Adam optimizer with hypergradient descent [^2].
 The learning rate was set to 1e-4 and the hypergrad learning rate was set to 1e-9.
 The optimizer was not changed.
 We used hypergradient descent in order to avoid tuning the learning rate.
 We replaced the average pooling layer by an adaptive pooling of 1 by 1.
 That was enough to reach 90.5% accuracy on the public leaderboard.

 ## Improvements